Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     {% endraw %}

+## Other Yomichan Settings
+If you want to follow my exact Yomichan popup appearance, set the following under (Yomichan settings) →  `Popup Appearance`:
+* set `Compact glossaries` to ON.
+* set `Compact tags` to OFF.

 <!--
 ## Other Yomichan Settings
 * Again, if you have never used Yomichan before, I recommend checking out